Week 1: RNAseq

 We will begin by performing quality control on the FASTQ files generated from the experiment. fastQC is a bioinformatics software tool that calculates and generates descriptive graphics of the various quality metrics encoded in a FASTQ file.
 We will use this tool to quickly check the basic quality of the sequencing in this experiment.

-- In your envs/ directory, we have provided you a specification for a small conda environment you can use to test how to run fastqc.
+- In your envs/ directory, make a YML specification file to create a conda environment with the latest version of FASTQC installed.
 Use the same command as last week to generate a new environment with just fastqc installed:

 conda env create -f envs/test_env.yml